ibm-cloud-docs/appid/ts_saml.md

 There are several options for browser plug-ins such as [Firefox](https://addons.mozilla.org/en-US/firefox/addon/saml-tracer/) and [Chrome](https://chrome.google.com/webstore/detail/saml-tracer/mpdajninpobndbfcldcmbpnnbhibjmch?hl=en) that can be used to capture your SAML requests and responses.
 Don't want to use a plug-in?
 No problem.
 Atlassian provides an instructions for a more [manual extraction approach](https://confluence.atlassian.com/jirakb/how-to-view-a-saml-responses-in-your-browser-for-troubleshooting-872129244.html).

-### My SAML messages are gibberish!
+### I don't understand the messages!
 How can I decode them?
 {: #ts-saml-decode-messages}

 If you're still having trouble after using your SAML debug tool, try using the [SAML developer tools](https://www.samltool.com/online_tools.php) for more help decoding your messages.
 Don't forget!
 Depending on where you intercept your SAML messages, your request might be [URL encoded](https://www.samltool.com/online_tools.php), [base 64 encoded and deflated](https://www.samltool.com/decode.php), or [encrypted](https://www.samltool.com/decrypt.php).